 Renters will pay about $1,100 for a one-bedroom apartment, and that often includes utilities.
 Single-family homes rent for about $1,500 and up but are not likely to include utilities.

-Residents who use their own vehicle to get around can expect to pay about $1.14 per liter for gas.
+Residents who use their own vehicles to get around can expect to pay about $1.14 per litre for gas.
 Public transportation is less expensive, at about $70 a month.
 A taxi will cost $3.50 for the first 44 metres, then 10 cents per 44 metres thereafter.

 Residents fulfilling a grocery list of a gallon of milk, a dozen eggs, a pound of chicken fillets, a pound of potatoes, a pound of rice, a head of lettuce, and a loaf of bread can expect to pay just slightly over $25.